Hannah Dreier: Awards

-Dreier’s reporting has received many honors and awards, including recognition from the National Magazine Awards, the Peabody Awards, the Overseas Press Club, the James Beard Awards, the Robert F. Kennedy Journalism Awards, and the Gerald Loeb Awards.
-She has twice won Harvard University's Goldsmith Prize for Investigative Reporting.
+Dreier's reporting has received many honors and awards, including recognition from the National Magazine Awards, the Peabody Awards, the Overseas Press Club, the James Beard Awards, the Robert F. Kennedy Journalism Awards, and the Gerald Loeb Awards.

 In 2017, she received the James Foley Medill Medal for Courage in Journalism for bravery in covering the violent turmoil in Venezuela.
-She won the Livingston Award, which honors journalists under the age of 35, for stories revealing that the Trump administration was using information from confidential therapy sessions to deport asylum-seekers.
+She won the Livingston Award, which honors journalists under the age of 35, for reports revealing that the Trump administration was using information from confidential therapy sessions to deport asylum-seekers.
 She was also a finalist for the award in 2012, 2017 and 2019 and 2021.

+She received the Morley Safer Award for Outstanding Reporting from the Briscoe Center for American History, in 2019, for her ProPublica series, "Trapped in Gangland".

 Dreier won the Pulitzer Prize for Feature Writing in 2019.
 The Pulitzer Board cited her “powerful, intimate narratives that followed Salvadoran immigrants on New York’s Long Island.”
 She was a finalist for the Pulitzer Prize for Investigative Reporting in 2022 for “a gripping, deeply reported series that illuminated how FEMA fails American disaster survivors.”
 She won the Pulitzer Prize for Investigative Reporting in 2024 for “revealing the stunning reach of migrant child labor across the United States.”

-Dreier's work has been collected in several anthologies, including The Best American Newspaper Narratives and The Best American Magazine Writing.
+She has won Harvard University's Goldsmith Prize for Investigative Reporting in 2022, 2024 and 2026; in 2022, Dreier shared the prize with Andrew Ba Tran, for their work on "FEMA’s Disasters”, which also won the 2022 Brechner Freedom of Information Award.

+Dreier received the Worth Bingham Prize in 2023 and 2025.